 Released May 8, 2017

-- Continuing the gradual roll out of the Security Reader permission which enables you to manage the permissions you grant to your admins inside the Cloud App Security console.
-By default, all Azure Active Directory and Office 365 Global admins and Security admins have full permissions in the portal, and all Security readers in Azure Active Directory and Office 365 will have read-only access in Cloud App Security.
-For more information see Managing admin permissions.
+- Continuing the gradual roll out of the Security Reader permission, which enables you to manage the permissions you grant to your admins inside the Cloud App Security console.
+By default, all Azure Active Directory and Office 365 Global admins and Security admins have full permissions in the portal.
+All Security readers in Azure Active Directory and Office 365 will have read-only access in Cloud App Security.
+For more information, see Managing admin permissions.